-Sustainability Policy Recommendation: Generally vote against or withhold from the chair of the nominating committee if the board lacks at least one director of an underrepresented gender identity.
+Sustainability Policy Recommendation: Generally vote against or withhold from the chair of the nominating committee if the board lacks at least one director of an underrepresented gender identity.4

-- For Japan, if the company has an audit-committee-board structure or a traditional two-tier board structure as opposed to three committees, vote against incumbent representative directors if the board lacks at least one director of an underrepresented gender identity. - For Canada and Australia, vote against or withhold from the chair of the nominating committee if the board is not comprised of at least 30 percent underrepresented gender identities. - For the UK, generally vote against or withhold from the incumbent chair of the nominating committee if: - the board is not comprised of at least 33 percent underrepresented gender identities; or - the board lacks at least one racially diverse director. - For Continental European markets, generally vote against or withhold from incumbent members of the nominating committee if the board is not comprised of at least 40 percent underrepresented gender identities. - For meetings on or after Feb.
-1, 2024, for Canadian companies, generally vote against or withhold from the Chair of the Nominating Committee if the board has no apparent racially or ethnically diverse members. - Vote against or withhold from other director nominees on a case-by-case basis.
+- For Japan, if the company has an audit-committee-board structure or a traditional two-tier board structure as opposed to three committees, vote against incumbent representative directors if the board lacks at least one director of an underrepresented gender identity. - For Malaysia, vote against or withhold from incumbent members of the nominating committee if the board is not comprised of at least 30 percent underrepresented gender identities - For Canada, vote against or withhold from the chair of the nominating committee if: - the board is not comprised of at least 30 percent underrepresented gender identities; or - the board lacks at least one racially or ethnically diverse director. - For the UK, generally vote against or withhold from the incumbent chair of the nominating committee if: - the board is not comprised of at least 33 percent underrepresented gender identities; or - the board lacks at least one racially diverse director. - For Australia, vote against or withhold votes from the chair of the nominating committee if the board is not comprised of at least 30 percent underrepresented gender identities. - For Continental European markets, generally vote against or withhold from incumbent members of the nominating committee if the board is not comprised of at least 40 percent underrepresented gender identities. - Vote against or withhold from other director nominees on a case-by-case basis.

-Key committees are usually the ones performing the functions of audit, remuneration and nomination (plus risk for financial institutions).
+3 Key committees are usually the ones performing the functions of audit, remuneration and nomination (plus risk for financial institutions).

-Underrepresented gender identities include directors who identify as women or as non-binary.
+4 Underrepresented gender identities include directors who identify as women or as non-binary.